-Threshold Requirements are eligibility requirements that must be met for an application to be reviewed, rated, and ranked.
-Threshold requirements are not curable, except for documentation of applicant eligibility, which are listed in Section III.D., Threshold Eligibility Requirements.
-Similarly, there are eligibility requirements under Section III.E., Statutory and Regulatory Requirements Affecting Eligibility.
+Threshold Requirements are an eligibility requirement that must be met for an application to be reviewed.
+Threshold requirements are not curable, except for documentation of applicant eligibility and are listed in Section III.D Threshold Eligibility Requirements.
+Similarly, there are eligibility requirements under Section III.E, Statutory and Regulatory Requirements Affecting Eligibility.